 APA Reference Hartwell-Walker, D. (2019).
 Could I Be a Sociopath?.
 Psych Central.

-Last updated: 15 May 2019 Last reviewed: By a member of our scientific advisory board on 15 May 2019 Published on Psych Central.com.
+Last updated: 15 May 2019 (Originally: 18 May 2019) Last reviewed: By a member of our scientific advisory board on 15 May 2019 Published on Psych Central.com.
 All rights reserved.